-Child Sex Abuse SOL Grades
+Child Sex Abuse Statute of Limitations Grades

 Sexual abuse laws across the United States vary significantly.
 Each state has its unique statutes of limitations, definitions of consent, and levels of victim support, which can drastically affect the ease with which individuals can bring forward and sustain claims.
 In recent years, media attention regarding child sexual abuse scandals within the church and other organizations has prompted many states to amend their statute of limitations laws to make it easier for victims of child sexual abuse to file civil lawsuits.